Doug Macdonald: Career

+At Dartmouth in September 1960 Macdonald became a naval aviation cadet to join the Fleet Air Arm (FAA) of the Royal Navy.
 Macdonald joined the Royal Navy Observer School (750 Naval Air Squadron) in Malta to become a naval air observer (a navigator, a non-pilot aircrew officer).
 In Macdonald's role as an observer, he navigated in fighter jet planes as the "eyes of the fleet".
 His career included postings on the aircraft carriers HMS Eagle, HMS Centaur, and HMS Victorious.
 He was able to return to Scotland when stationed at Lossiemouth and Leuchars.

 Aboard HMS Ark Royal, Macdonald was an observer with 892 Naval Air Squadron, "a unit that was unique in British aviation history", as it was "destined to be the Fleet Air Arm's only front-line Phantom unit".

 Historian Rowland White said,"...in being an Observer rather than a Pilot going through the Air Warfare Instructors' Course (AWI), Macdonald was a rarity.
 As a Looker he had no direct control over the aircraft, but, in having responsibility for navigation and operating the weapons system, he controlled nearly everything else."